mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 UCC27524P: Dual low-side MOSFET gate driver with positive logic (HIGH on the input translates to HIGH on the output).
 This is another common chip type with pin-compatible chips made by several manufacturers.
-This particular chip has two "enable" pins (ENA, ENB), while many variations with the same pin layout show the corresponding pins as Not Connected (NC).
+This particular chip has two Enable pins (ENA, ENB), while many variations with the same pin layout show the corresponding pins as Not Connected (NC).
 This board doesn't use the Enable feature, so a substitute with NC pins in those positions is acceptable.
-However, UCC27524P has one important feature that's **not** common in this type of chip, which is that the inputs (INA, INB) have internal pull-down resistors that turn the output off (LOW) when the input is floating or disconnected.
+However, UCC27524P has one important feature that's **not** common in this type of chip, which is that the inputs (INA, INB) have internal pull-down resistors that deterministically turn the output off (LOW) when the input is floating or disconnected.
 This is a critical feature in this design because it guarantees that the outputs will remain off during startup, when the Pico's GPIO ports (which control the gate driver inputs) are in high-impedance state.
-If you are unable to find a gate driver with internal pull-downs, it would be necessary to modify the board design to add equivalent *external* pull-downs (simply add a 10K to ground on each INA/INB line).
+If you aren't able to find a gate driver with internal pull-downs, it would be necessary to modify the board design to add equivalent external pull-downs, by adding a 10K resistor to ground on each INA/INB line.
 I specified UCC27524P because it makes the extra pull-downs unnecessary, which reduces the part count and saves space on the board.
-The board is already pretty packed, but it might still be possible to get a resistor network in there.
+The board is already pretty packed, but it might still be possible to get the extra resistors in there, either as discrete resistors or as bussed network resistors similar to the ones used to pull up the button inputs.

 4609X-101-103F: 8-resistor network, bussed.
 This is a common part made by many manufacturers.
 The size of the resistors isn't very